ntacamp/2015.notrollsallowed.com/README.md

 ```

 ## TL;DR
 I know nobody will contribute to this site.
-But if you will - I'll promise send you a sticker :-)
+But if you will - I'll promise send you a special t-shirt :-)